nextcloud/user_retention/README.md

 ## Users who did not log in

 By default users who have not logged in will be spared from removal.
-To also take them into consideration, set the conflig flag accordingly:
+To also take them into consideration, set the config flag accordingly:

 `occ config:app:set user_retention keep_users_without_login --value=no`